radivot/myelo/README.md

 ```

 ![](docs/zhugeNjumpTo2e9.png)
-We see that the bolus that raised the N count to 2e9 on day 25 led to ordering
+We see that the bolus that raised N to 2e9/kg on day 25 led to ordering
-too few 11 days later (trough), which led to ordering too many 11 days later (surplus), etc.
+too few to arrive 11 days later (trough), which led to ordering too many to arrive
+11 days later (second spike up), etc.
-As peaks broaden, their amplitudes drop.
-It is interesting that between the spike and the first
+As peaks broaden, amplitudes drop.
+It is interesting that between spikes and
-trough, the system fully returned to steady state.
+troughs, the system returns fully to steady state.